The Riese Organization: Legal issues

 Although Riese's food court restaurants took and fulfilled orders from different retail units, sometimes on separate floors of a building, they had a centralized kitchen to reduce operating costs.
 This violated the terms of many franchise agreements, although the Rieses used their wealth and real estate holdings to exert leverage over brand owners.
 In the 1990s, Riese took the unusual step of cobranding its food courts and franchised restaurants with "Riese Restaurants" on signage, prompting an unsuccessful lawsuit from T.G.I.
 Friday's for violating Friday's franchise agreement.

 In 1998, the front page of the New York Post showed a Riese-owned Dunkin' Donuts franchise infested with rats, one of which was eating a coconut doughnut.
 This caused a public relations crisis for Riese and Dunkin', which resulted in lawsuits and the termination of the franchise agreement.
 In 2009, Riese closed its 12 Dunkin' restaurants and one Dunkin' food cart, and three days later, all 13 locations reopened as the first Tim Hortons locations in New York City.

 Between 1996 and 1999, the Riese Organization had a labor dispute with workers represented by Local 100 of the Hotel Employees and Restaurant Employees Union.
 The union criticized Riese's practice of closing a restaurant after it became unionized, laying off all staff, and then reopening a non-union restaurant at the same location.
 Dennis Riese defended the practice, saying that his company was replacing restaurants that had gone out of style.

 In 2015, former staff members of a T.G.I.
 Friday's restaurant owned by Riese sued the company, alleging racial discrimination.
 Riese closed a Friday's location on 34th Street whose service staff was mostly Black, and hired only one of the Black workers when they opened another Friday's location one block away.
 The lawsuit alleged that managers referred to the former restaurant and its dark-skinned staffers in derogatory ways.

+In 2018, the Riese Organization sold five parcels at the corner of 34th Street and Third Avenue in Murray Hill for $79.5 million.

 The Riese Organization closed its web site in 2017 out of concerns that it was not compliant with the Americans with Disabilities Act, which Dennis Riese said might prompt a lawsuit.